danvk/boggle-paper/paper/content.typ

   [0 (Branch)], [175.4], [2.06], [5,406,460,230],
   )]
   , kind: table
   , caption: [The effect of switchover score on runtime and memory usage for a single board class. $S_"high"$ was 3,500.
+The initial bound was 30,806.
 Nodes is the total number of nodes that were allocated during Branch and Bound, not peak nodes.]
   )
 <switchover-table>